 About the Osher Lifelong Learning Institute

-In Spring 2003 we changed our name to OLLI-UHM after receiving the first of several gifts from The Bernard Osher Foundation, becoming part of a national network of 123 OLLIs spanning all 50 states and the District of Columbia.
-Each Institute is unique and operates as an independent initiative of its host institution with offerings tailored to meet the needs and interests of its community, with the common thread of providing intellectually stimulating; non-credit learning opportunities designed specifically for adults age “50 and better.”
+In Spring 2003, we changed our name to OLLI-UHM after receiving the first of several gifts from The Bernard Osher Foundation, becoming part of a national network of 123 OLLIs spanning all 50 states and the District of Columbia.
+Each Institute is unique and operates as an independent initiative of its host institution with offerings tailored to meet its community's needs and interests, with the common thread of providing intellectually stimulating, non-credit learning opportunities designed specifically for adults age “50 and better.”